TimothyL96/Applied-Cryptography/README.md

 Demonstration of RSA Scheme of encryption and decryption with C++ and QT 5.

 Limitation:
-Use of size of integers only reach long long
+Maximum size of integers only reaches long long